Boycott, Divestment and Sanctions: Israel

-BDS believes that Israel is an apartheid state as defined by two international treaties, the 1973 The International Convention on the Suppression and Punishment of the Crime of Apartheid and the 1998 Rome Statute of the International Criminal Court.
+According to BDS, Israel is an apartheid state as defined by two international treaties, the 1973 International Convention on the Suppression and Punishment of the Crime of Apartheid and the 1998 Rome Statute of the International Criminal Court.
 It says that while there are differences between Israel and apartheid-era South Africa, such as Israel's lack of explicit racial segregation laws, the systems are fundamentally similar.

-One of the main differences between South African and Israeli apartheid, BDS argues, is that in the former a white minority dominated a black minority, but in Israel, a Jewish majority discriminates against a Palestinian minority in Israel and also keeps Palestinians under military occupation.
+One of the main differences between South African and Israeli apartheid, BDS suggests, is that in the former a white minority dominated a black majority, but in Israel, a Jewish majority discriminates against a Palestinian minority in Israel and also keeps Palestinians under military occupation.
 It further contends that South African apartheid depended on black labor while Israeli apartheid is grounded in efforts to expel Palestinians from "Greater Israel".

-BDS sees the Israeli legal definition of itself as a "Jewish and democratic state" as contradictory.
-According to BDS, Israel upholds a facade of democracy but is not and cannot be a democracy because it is, in Omar Barghouti's words, "a settler-colonial state."
+BDS also sees the Israeli legal definition of itself as a "Jewish and democratic state" as contradictory.
+According to BDS, Israel upholds a facade of democracy but is not and cannot be a democracy because it is, in Omar Barghouti's words, "a settler-colonial state".

-Opponents have argued that comparing Israel to South Africa's apartheid regime "demonizes" Israel and is antisemitic.
-Supporters argue that there is nothing antisemitic in calling Israel an apartheid state.
+Opponents have said that comparing Israel to South Africa's apartheid regime "demonizes" Israel and is antisemitic.
+Supporters say that calling Israel an apartheid state is not antisemitic.
 To support that view, they cite prominent anti-apartheid activists such as Desmond Tutu and South African politician Ronnie Kasrils, who both have said that the situation in Gaza and the West Bank is "worse" than apartheid.
-Eric Goldstein, acting executive director of the Middle East and North Africa Division of Human Rights Watch, which neither supports nor condemns a boycott, argues that the Biden administration will probably not counter the Trump administration's attempt to label BDS antisemitic.
+Eric Goldstein, acting executive director of the Middle East and North Africa Division of Human Rights Watch, which neither supports nor condemns a boycott, said that the Biden administration would probably not counter the first Trump administration's attempt to label BDS antisemitic.
 He considers the movement maligned.
 In his view, "To campaign or boycott solely on behalf of Palestinians under Israeli rule no more constitutes anti-Semitism than doing so on behalf of Tibetans in China is in itself anti-Chinese racism."